fewagency/fluent-html/readme.md

 From time to time we have positions open for web developers and programmers in the Malmö/Copenhagen area, so please get in touch!

 ## License
-The Fluent HTML builder is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The FEW Agency Fluent HTML builder is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)